 Norbert, 92, has had a passion for dancing his entire life.
 Though he has faced numerous obstacles, such as losing his home in the Great Depression and being denied opportunities due to his asthma, dance has remained a beautiful constant.
 Although he is now confined to a power chair, Norbert’s eyes still light up every time he gets to watch a dance performance.
-His Wish of a Lifetime was to have the wonderful senior dance group Pam Kay and the Tap Chicks perform in his Brookdale community.
+His Wish of a Lifetime was to have the wonderful older adult dance group Pam Kay and the Tap Chicks perform in his Brookdale community.

 Norbert’s dancing career started as an after-school pastime and evolved into jitterbug competitions throughout Chicago.
 Although he enjoyed the competitive aspect of dancing, what he loved most was that it brought him closer to his wife.
 Though their dancing days are behind them, Norbert loves to reminisce about the times he would take his wife to dance; they were never there to show off, but simply enjoy each other.